 In short, it seems very plausible that the increase in corrosion is due to MIC-related microorganisms, which thrive better in an environment with biodiesel and low sulphur content.
 To further confirm this conclusion an additional number of tanks will be examined.

-How can we prevent leakage caused by MIC?
+How can we prevent leakage caused by MIC corrosion?

 Based on the results of the follow-up investigation, the protocol for tank inspection of uncoated underground diesel tanks will be updated by the SIKB.
-In addition, we are looking into an alternative method for a more rapid detection of MIC.
+In addition, we are looking into an alternative method for a more rapid detection of MIC corrosion.

-Among others, we are researching whether or not a quick and cost-effective analytical test of scaling in tanks can be useful as an indicator test for MIC.
+Among others, we are researching whether or not a quick and cost-effective analytical test of scaling in tanks can be useful as an indicator test for MIC corrosion.